ramadis/toptal-backend-node/Goal.md

 * When logged in, a user can see:

-  * A list of his meal
+  * [DONE] A list of his meal
-  * Should be able to add, edit and delete meals. (user enters calories manually, no auto calculations!)
+  * [DONE] Should be able to add, edit and delete meals. (user enters calories manually, no auto calculations!)

 * Implement at least three roles with different permission levels: